Karen J. Warren: Publications

 Warren has written extensively in the fields of critical thinking, environmental ethics and ecofeminism.
-She has written more than 40 articles and edited or co-edited five anthologies, authored Ecofeminist Philosophy: A Western Perspective on What It Is and Why It Matters (2000).
-She is the author of a groundbreaking anthology, An Unconventional History of Western Philosophy: Conversations Between Men and Women Philosophers (Rowman & Littlefield, 2009).
+She has written more than forty articles, edited or co-edited five anthologies, and authored Ecofeminist Philosophy: A Western Perspective on What It Is and Why It Matters (2000).
+She is also the author of a groundbreaking anthology, An Unconventional History of Western Philosophy: Conversations Between Men and Women Philosophers (Rowman & Littlefield, 2009).
 The anthology explores 2600 years of Western philosophy, juxtaposing leading men and women philosophers' writing on ethics, metaphysics and other topics.

 Her work has been translated into Spanish, Mandarin, French, Japanese and Persian.